-Why should you download the new SuperKicks app?
+Why should you discover SuperKicks?
 Firstly, it’s an interactive way to have fun playing football and learn the skills you need to play.

 We want to make coaching and playing football something that’s available to everybody, whether you’re a player, parent who might not even be involved with a clubs or played football before, and the app helps to do this.